phaerrax/LindbladVectorizedTensors.jl/docs/src/included_site_types.md

-# SiteTypes included with PseudomodesTTEDOPA
+# SiteTypes included in this package

 This package extends the SiteType collection provided by ITensor, by defining types for (vectorized) density matrices associated to built-in and operators acting on them.